athos00/sta101_fa22_website/content/projects/final-project.md

 ---
 ```

 All team members must contribute to the report.
-Before you finalize your report, make sure the printing of code chunks is turned off by including the following code chunk at the top of your RMD:
+Before you finalize your report, make sure the printing of code chunks is turned off by including the following code chunk at the top of your `qmd`:

     ```{r setup, include=FALSE}
         knitr::opts_chunk$set(echo = FALSE)